Semantic.UiCalendar

 Summary

-Subscribes to a named event with given function.`
+Subscribes to a named event with given function.`javascript

 person.on('didLoad', function() {